zainabch123/react-gmail-intro/README.md

 # React Introduction - Gmail

-In this exercise, you are going to recreate the layout of [gmail](./images/gmail-email-view-intro.png) and practice breaking down apps into components.
+In this exercise, you are going to work with the layout of [gmail](./images/gmail-email-view-intro.png) and practice breaking down a larger complex view of an existing codebase into components.
+As an extra challenge, you can also practice adding new components.

 This is a great opportunity to work with a partner, it _could_ look something like this: